 Skip to main content

 Steps are the fundamental building blocks of Kubiya workflows.
-Each step represents a single operation or task that can be executed independently or as part of a larger workflow with dependencies.
+Each step represents a single operation or task that can be executed independently or as part of a larger workflow with dependencies, retries, and data flow.
+This page focuses on how to define different kinds of steps, control their execution, and wire them together.

 Basic Step Structure